makerdao/community/governance/polls/Ratification Poll for Adding Events Core Unit (EVENTS-001) - April 11, 2022.md

 ## Review

-The community may vote in this poll to express support or opposition to Adding Adding Events Core Unit (EVENTS-001) being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to Adding Events Core Unit (EVENTS-001) being accepted and implemented in the Maker Protocol.

-### MIP39c2-SP32
+### MIP39c2-SP32: Adding events Core Unit (EVENTS-001)

 A brief summary of this proposal has been provided by the MIP Author and is shown below: